iterative/dvc.org/content/docs/command-reference/remote/modify.md

 Please check out
-[Setup a Google Drive DVC Remote](/doc/user-guide/setup-google-drive-remote) for a full guide on configuring Google Drives for use as DVC remote storage, including obtaining the necessary credentials, and how to form `gdrive://` URLs.
+[Setup a Google Drive DVC Remote](/doc/user-guide/setup-google-drive-remote) for a full guide on using Google Drive as DVC remote storage, including how to form `gdrive://` URLs, and high-performance/enterprise setups.

 - `url` - remote location URL.